Game Development Concentration

 DOES NOT ADD TIME TO DEGREE

 UT Austin consistently ranks in the top ten in Computer Science and Radio-Television-Film and has an award winning College of Fine Arts.
-The strength of three collaborating academic departments - Arts and Entertainment Technologies, Computer Science, and Radio-Television-Film insures that the Game Development Concentration is world-class.
+The strength of three collaborating academic departments - Arts and Entertainment Technologies, Computer Science, and Radio-Television-Film ensures that the Game Development Concentration is world-class.

-• 2ND
+2ND

-• 2ND
+2ND

-Fortune, 2015
+FORTUNE, 2015

 Projected Market Growth